Skip to main content

 Click WhatsApp Flows

-Select WhatsApp Flows from the module list.
+Select WhatsApp Flows from the sub-tabs.

 Click Create